Two-step estimation of latent trait models: Introduction

 \section{Introduction}

-Latent variable models have normally two distinct parts: a \emph{measurement model} which describes how the latent variables that appear in the model are measured by observed indicators of them, and a \emph{structural model} which describes the associations among the latent variables and any observed explanatory and response variables which are not treated as measurement indicators.
-For instance, in the illustrative example considered in Section \ref{s_example} of this paper the structural model specifies how individuals' extrinsic and intrinsic work value orientations are associated with characteristics of the individuals, and the measurement model how these value orientations are measured by a set of survey questions.
-Here, as in many applications, the structural model is the focus of substantive interest, but the measurement model also needs to be included and estimated in order for the structural model to be estimable.
+General latent variable models have two main parts: a \emph{measurement model} which describes how the latent variables that appear in the model are measured by observed indicators of them, and a \emph{structural model} which describes the associations among the latent variables and any observed explanatory and response variables which are not treated as measurement indicators.
+For instance, in the illustrative example considered in Section \ref{s_example} of this paper the structural model specifies how individuals' extrinsic and intrinsic work value orientations are associated with characteristics of the individuals, and the measurement model specifies how these value orientations are measured by a set of survey questions.
+Here, as in many applications, the structural model is the focus of substantive interest, but the measurement model also needs to be included in order for the structural model to be estimable.

 Estimation of these elements can be organised in different ways.
 In joint or \emph{one-step estimation}, both parts of the model are estimated together.
-When this is done by maximizing the joint likelihood, one-step estimates are the maximum likelihood (ML) estimates of the model parameters.
-In contrast, ``stepwise'' approaches divide the estimation of the two parts into separate steps.
+When this is done by maximizing the joint likelihood, one-step estimates are the maximum likelihood (ML) estimates of the model parameters, also known in this context as full-information ML (FIML) estimates..
+In contrast, ``stepwise'' approaches divide the estimation into separate steps.
 The most familiar of them is \emph{three-step estimation}.
-In its first step, the measurement model is estimated from the simplest specification that allows this, omitting all or most of the structural model.
+In its first step, the measurement model is estimated from a specification which omits all or most of the structural model.
 In the second step, this estimated measurement model is used to assign predicted values of the latent variables to the units of analysis, such as factor scores for continuous latent variables.
-In the third step, these values are used in place of the latent variables to estimate the structural model.
-There are ``naive'' and ``adjusted'' versions of three-step estimation, depending on whether it attempts to account for the measurement error that results from using the predicted values (this will be discussed further in Section \ref{ss_estimation_onethree}).
+In the third step, these scores are used in place of the latent variables to estimate the structural model.
+There are ``naive'' and ``adjusted'' versions of three-step estimation, depending on whether it attempts to account for the measurement error that results from using the predicted values.